patricklafrance/wmfnext-shell/README.md

 import { createRoot } from "react-dom/client";
 import { registerRemoteModules } from "wmfnext-remote-loader";

 // Instanciate a runtime instance that will be shared among the host and the modules.
-The runtime contains common functionalities such as routing and navigation services. const runtime = new ShellRuntime({
+// The runtime contains common functionalities such as routing and navigation services. const runtime = new ShellRuntime({
     // By default, the shell comes with a basic console logger.
-Custom logger can be implemented by implementing the Logger interface.
+    // Custom logger can be implemented by implementing the Logger interface.
     loggers: [new ConsoleLogger()]
 });

 const Remotes: RemoteDefinition[] = [
     {
         url: "http://localhost:8081",
-        // Have to match the name defined in the remote application Webpack configuration that we'll define later.
+        // Have to match the name defined in the remote applicatio
+        // Webpack configuration that we'll define later.
         name: "remote1"
     }
 ];